 Accessing personal information held by HUBconnect

 Under the Privacy Act, you have the right to obtain a copy of any personal information which we may hold about you and to advise us of any inaccuracies.

 To make a request, you will need to write to us verifying your identity and specifying what information you require.
 We will endeavour to acknowledge your request within 5 business days and communicate a decision within 30 days.
 We may charge you a fee to cover our administrative and other reasonable costs in providing the information to you if the request requires an extensive step (such as locating and/or tracing information).
 We will not charge for simply making the request and will not charge for making any corrections to your personal information.

 In normal circumstances we will give you full access to your information.
 However, there may be times where some legal reason requires us to deny access, such as where granting access would interfere with the privacy of others or it would result in a breach of confidentiality.
 If access is denied, we will give you written reasons for any refusal.

 We aim to ensure that the personal information held about you is accurate, complete and up to date.
 You should contact us as soon as possible if any of your details change.
-You can also contact us at any time and ask us to correct personal information you if you feel the information we have about you is inaccurate or incomplete.
-If we do not agree that there are grounds for amendment then we will add a note to the personal information stating that you disagree with it.
-We will also give you a written notice that sets out our reasons for refusal (unless it would be unreasonable to provide those reasons), including details of the mechanisms available to you to make a complaint.
+If we do not agree that there are grounds for amendment, then we will add a note to the personal information stating that you disagree with it.

 After we have completed our enquiries, we will contact you, usually in writing, to advise the outcome and invite a response to our conclusions about the complaint.
 If we receive a response from you, we will assess it and advise if we have changed our view.